 - A/Prof. Nick Thieberger (SCIP CI & Platform Manager, Faculty of Arts)

 - Prof. Sophie Arkoudis (ADR MGSE, Ass.
 Director Melbourne Centre for the Study of Higher Education

 - Ms Cat Knights (Research Manager, Faculty of Arts)

 - Dr Bella Blaher (Manager, Research & Industry, Melbourne Education Research Institute (MERI), MGSE)

 - Ms Donna McRostie (Deputy Director, Research and Collection Stewardship, Student and Scholarly Services)

 - Dr Lyle Winton (Manager, Digital Stewardship, Research and Collection Stewardship, Student and Scholarly Services)

 - Dr Andrew Siebel (Melbourne Data Analytics Platform)

 Book a consultation

-Contact us to book a consultation, inquire about project/grant support or training requests.
+Contact us to book a consultation with one of our research specialists, inquire about project/grant support or make a training request.